 “Understanding the New ADHD Guidelines: A Parents’ Guide to the Latest Standards for Diagnosing and Treating Children” [Video Replay & Podcast #306]

-Access the video replay, listen to the podcast episode (#306), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on May 19, 2020.
+Access the video replay, listen to the podcast episode (#306), and download the slide presentation for this ADHD Experts webinar originally broadcast on May 19, 2020.

 ADHD is the most common mental health condition in children today and second only to asthma as the most common chronic childhood illness.
 With increasing regularity, primary pediatric care clinicians play a key role in properly diagnosing and effectively treating children with ADHD.
 To aid this process, the American Academy of Pediatrics (AAP) revised its ADHD clinical guidelines last year to promote optimal care for children with the condition.
 Understanding these new standards of care will empower parents to work effectively with their pediatricians.